opengisch/pirogue/README.md

 # pirogue
-A script to automatically create views and triggers on Postgres databases
+A tool to automatically create views and triggers on PostgreSQL databases